 We also saw an acceleration with cloud implementations during the pandemic and as such it’s not surprising this area of the infrastructure is of major concern.
 Both WFH and cloud implementations also mean a higher reliance on third-party applications being utilised, and respondents recognise this as a threat.
 Lastly, malicious insiders are a staple in this list and is one of the hardest areas to protect against for organisations.

 Globally, respondents indicated the lowest number for preparedness out of all 31 questions in this area: My organisation’s IT security function supports security in the DevOps environment.
 As more organisations shift left to the cloud in support of rapid code development, it has become an area of real concern for securing this environment within an organisation.

 3. Successful cyberattacks seem imminent

 When asked about attacks in the past 12 months and future attacks for next year, the results don’t bode well for 2022.
 Globally, 84% experienced one or more successful attack, and 35% had seven or more successful attacks in the past 12 months.
 Additionally, 76% say it is somewhat to very likely they will have a successful attack in the next 12 months.
-Even though this was a 10% drop from the first half, this again appears to indicate organizations know they are not prepared enough to defend against new attacks.
+Even though this was a 10% drop from the first half, this again appears to indicate organisations know they are not prepared enough to defend against new attacks.

 Top global threats

-The CRI is designed to help organizations understand where their highest risks lie and identify areas where they can improve their preparedness.
+The CRI is designed to help organisations understand where their highest risks lie and identify areas where they can improve their preparedness.
 We cannot change what the attackers will do in the future, but the CTI will continue to help us understand if attackers are being more aggressive.
 From the 1H’2021 to 2H’2021, the top threats globally are: